aphp/eds-pseudo/docs/rule-based.md

 If you face issues with the installation, try to lower the maximum python version to
 <= 3.10 (in `pyproject.toml`).

-## Without machine learning
+## Rule-based model definition

-If you do not have a labelled dataset, you can still use the rule-based components of the model.
+A simple option consists in using the rule-based components of the model.

 ```python
 import edsnlp